-The principal activity of the Group is the production of innovative agri-tech products of high agronomic efficiency that foster sustainable, profitable and productive agriculture.
-Following the construction and successful start up of the processing plant in the second half of 2018, the Group announced commercial production on July 1, 2018 of Super Greensand® and remains focused on the expansion of the Cerrado Verde Project.
+The principal activity of the Group is the production and sale of Super Greensand® an innovative agri-tech product of high agronomic efficiency that foster sustainable, profitable and productive agriculture.

-Cerrado Verde Project, located in the heart of Brazil's largest agricultural market, is the source of a naturally occurring potassium silicate rock from which the Group produces innovative solutions for crop nutrition, crop protection, soil improvement and increased sustainability.
+Cerrado Verde Project, located in the heart of Brazil's largest agricultural market, is the source of a naturally occurring potassium silicate rock from which the Group produces Super Greensand®.
+The Group remains focused on the expansion of the Cerrado Verde Project.